Skill Level: Intermediate

 You can only assign non-coupon code discounts to user groups.
 These discounts must be set as inactive for public users within the Discount Manager so that they remain private.

 You can give your user group customers alternative prices to your public customers in two ways.
-You can either give them a blanket discount by creating a non-coupon code discount within the Discount Manager or you can set individual product pricing through the Pricing Exceptions tab.
+You can either give them a blanket discount by creating a non-coupon code discount within the Discount Manager and assigning it within the Private Discounts tab or you can set individual product pricing through the Pricing Exceptions tab.

 Other Settings & Info

 You can also give your trade users credit accounts, by ticking the field within the User Editor, to allow them to pay on credit terms such as a credit limit and a specific time period within which to pay the invoice.
-Switch on the Pro forma invoices option within Configuration > Payment to enhance the user experience further.
+Switch on the Pro forma invoices option within General / Settings > Integrations > Payment Options to enhance the user experience further.

 You can also set that all prices are offered to certain customers with the VAT completely removed by creating a discount in the Discount Manager and selecting the No VAT option.
 When this is then assigned to a user group the prices appear on the site without VAT as soon as a user group customer logs in.
 This option does not interfere with the international customer VAT options as set in Tax Rules.